 Greetings Beloved Yoga practitioners!

-This month we welcomed 2018 with the theme of Intention
+This month we contemplated the theme of Intention

 At the start of the New Year we mobilized our yoga practice to examine the very nature of intent and to clarify and invigorate our goals and resolutions.

 It seems that intention and purpose are inseparable from life itself.
 I recently watched a video showing an amoeba chasing and finally engulfing a poor little paramecium that seemed to strive desperately to get away!
 Both these organisms displayed pure uncomplicated motivation.

 In the Yoga Sutras, the sage Patanjali first announces the intention of the yogic path, like typing a destination into the GPS :

 “Yoga is the stilling of the changing states of mind.
 Then, the seer abides in its own true nature.” — Patanjali Yoga Sutras I:2/3

 So no matter what we do in our choice of practices, whether postures, breathing, chanting, meditation, or offering service, we are headed to the destination of “abiding in our own true nature.”

 As Patanjali helpfully indicates, our true nature is eternal, pure and joyful, so it is a destination worth the effort, and it is truly worthwhile to abide there.

 The Yoga Sutras also declare: The “attainment” of our true nature is a matter of removing obstructions to the perception of what is already there.